Welcome to the Bromeswell Parish Council website

 The Parish of Bromeswell is on the Estuary the River Deben, it is also the Gateway Parish to the Suffolk Coasts and Heaths Area of Outstanding Natural Beauty.

 Within Bromeswell we have many valuable environmental assets:-a Nature Reserve managed by the Suffolk Wildlife Trust, a nationally recognized Site of Special Scientific Interest, a European designated Special Protection Area for Birds, and a Grade One Listed Parish Church of St Edmund adjacent to a beautiful expanse of locally designated Open Access Land.
+The centre of the village is a designated Conservation Area and the village benefits from the first "Quiet Lane" designation aimed at encouraging the safe use of its lanes by pedestrians, cyclists and horse riders.

 Although just a couple of miles east of Woodbridge and the A12, when you enter Bromeswell you have crossed over the natural dividing line formed by the River Deben, there is now a marked change in settlement character and landscape.
 You are now within the environmentally sensitive district known as “The Suffolk Coasts and Heaths”.